Master Program - 1st Phase of Direct Track

 Master in Matter to Life: Molecular Systems Chemistry and Engineering

-The Matter to Life (MtL) program at Heidelberg University focuses on the field of Molecular Systems Chemistry and Engineering and longs to overcome the traditional boundaries that exist between disciplines.
-It addresses the roots of biological processes in chemistry and physics, forming the basis for the understanding of life, as well as providing the means to engineer life-like processes.
-Thus, the program is heavily research-oriented and encourages students to think and learn autonomously.
-It expands upon the student’s foundations from their Bachelor’s studies into interdisciplinary scientific issues.
+The MtL program at Heidelberg University focuses on the field of Molecular Systems Chemistry and Engineering and aims to overcome the traditional boundaries that exist between disciplines.
+It addresses the roots of biological processes in the context of chemistry and physics, thus forming the basis for the understanding of life, as well as providing the means to engineer life-like processes.

 - Macromolecular Structures and Functions

 - Data Science and Simulations

 Apart from the course work and lectures, students are expected to participate in biannual MtL Days of the Max Planck School, Max Planck School days (with students from other Max Planck Schools).
 These are excellent platforms for them to connect with faculty and fellow students, and thus establish and expand their scientific network.